 My vision for the Djimon Hounsou Foundation is to champion a visceral connection between the countries of the African diaspora and the motherland and to heal the wounds that slavery left behind.

-Strengthen Africa’s intergenerational identity and self-awareness by reconnecting the Peoples of the African Diaspora with their motherland and celebrating Unity in Diversity.
+Strengthen Africa’s intergenerational identity and self-awareness by reconnecting the Peoples of the African Diaspora with their motherland and celebrating ‘Unity in Diversity’.

-Combat modern-day slavery & human trafficking to stop exploitation, loss of freedom, and identity and educate about the causes, stakes, and consequences of slavery.
+Combat modern-day slavery & human trafficking to stop exploitation, loss of freedom, and identity, and educate about the causes, stakes and consequences of slavery.

-Each component supports and strengthens the others.
+Each component supports and strengthens the other.
 Together they establish a self-sustainable DHF program.

 by contributing funds, expertise, and value-added programs to local grassroots organizations.